keirans/keirans.github.io/posts/AWS_Image_Builder_101/index.md

 * Shutdown the Instance
 * Create a new AMI from that Instance that contains the original content + any customisations you might have made

-The customisations a user might look to make includes adding their applications and other software to support it so that when the instance is launched from the new AMI the application immediately comes into service without the need to do them on initial launch from a vanilla AMI which could take long periods of time or have external dependancies.
+The customisations a user might look to make includes adding their applications and other software to support it so that when the instance is launched from the new AMI the application immediately comes into service without the need to do them on initial launch from a vanilla AMI which could take long periods of time or have external dependencies.

 This is where tools like Hashicorp Packer, or AWS EC2 Image builder come into play.
 They provide a capability to automate the baking process so that you have a consistent and repeatable outcome each time.